 The floor of the fourth ventricle is composed of the dorsal surface of the pons and the medulla.
 There are some important anatomical landmarks here:

 - The medial eminence marks the midline of the floor.

 - The facial colliculus is a bulging formed by the fibers of the facial nerve looping around the abducens nucleus.

 - The stria medullaris of the fourth ventricle is a bundle of nerve fibers crossing transversely from the lateral aspect into the midline.
 They mark the posterior border between the pons and the medulla.

 The angle formed at the junction of the pons, medulla, and cerebellum is another anatomical landmark and is named cerebellopontine angle.
-Here, the cerebellar flocculus, the ventricular choroid plexus and the emerging CNs VII and VII surround the lateral apertures of the fourth ventricle (the foramen of Luschka).
+Here, the cerebellar flocculus, the ventricular choroid plexus and the emerging CNs VII and VIII surround the lateral apertures of the fourth ventricle (the foramen of Luschka).

 The pons is comprised of two major components – the ventral pons and the tegmentum.